janiceji/cloud-detection/README.md

 Analyzed the proposed best model and examine the misclassification errors.

 #### Conclusion
-QDA was deemed the best classifier for unseen image pixels.
+QDA was deemed the best classifier among the ones selected for unseen image pixels.